 Kyo’s eyes were piercing.

 She sat, slotting her legs between the railing and resting her chin on the bar.
-She felt like she was sixteen again, before she found the word asexual, with no words to explain what she feels.
+She felt like she was sixteen again, wondering why all her friends had thoughts and feelings she didn’t, with no words to explain herself.

 “I can’t explain it.”
 Her gut twisted at the familiarity of the words, and she gawped at Kyo.
 “Is that what you meant before?